 The Noble County Convention & Visitors Bureau welcomes Great Indiana Golf guests!
-We encourage you to explore the uniqueness of our outdoor recreation resources, nature trails, museums, Farm to Fork partners, an authentic perfumery, an exotic animal sanctuary, and the home of famous author and naturalist Gene Stratton-Porter.
+We encourage you to explore the uniqueness of our outdoor recreation resources, nature trails, museums, an authentic perfumery, an exotic animal sanctuary, and the home of the famous author and naturalist Gene Stratton-Porter.

-Start your stay with a visit to the tourism bureau in the 1888 Sower Farmhouse near Rome City.
-The bureau is the county’s welcome center and a terrific source for visitor information.
-The bureau’s location is unique, as it is the only county tourism bureau located in a historic structure in northeast Indiana.
+Start your stay with a visit to the tourism bureau in Albion The bureau is the county’s welcome center and a terrific source for visitor information.

 History buffs can take a road trip down the 1913 route of the Lincoln Highway, the first transcontinental highway to be built in the United States.
 This heritage highway, now U.S. 33, stretches from Wolf Lake to Ligonier in western Noble County and was named an Indiana Scenic Byway in 2012.
-Along the way, explore the historic Luckey Hospital Museum, once a world-class surgical center for northeast Indiana; tour the 33 historic murals in downtown Ligonier or create your own fragrance at Annie Oakley Perfumery in Ligonier.
-Stop for lunch at the 1860 Kimmell House Inn or Fashion Farm, a multi-generational family farm with restaurant, greenhouses and a floral and gift shop.
+Along the way, tour the 33 historic murals in downtown Ligonier or create your own fragrance at Annie Oakley Perfumery in Ligonier.
+Stop for lunch at the 1860 Kimmell House Inn or Fashion Farm, a multi-generational family farm with a restaurant, greenhouses, and a floral and gift shop.

 The Tombstone Trail beckons history lovers to learn about local history through the lives of the people who shaped the region.
 Tombstone Trail offers self-guided walking tours of several historic cemeteries with a Bicentennial Legacy guide book published by the tourism bureau.
 The guidebook shares the life stories of the historic figures who rest there and includes accurate maps to each gravesite.
 Contact the bureau for information about group tours for 10 or more people.

-Noble County embraces its agricultural heritage with a Farm to Fork network of farms, orchards, wineries and breweries.
-These growers produce apples and other fruit, organic produce, wine, craft beer, maple syrup, lavender and bison meat.
+Noble County embraces its agricultural heritage with orchards, wineries, and breweries.
+These growers produce apples and other fruit, organic produce, wine, craft beer, maple syrup, lavender, and bison meat.